kulics/koral/book-en/protocol-type.md

     Protocol => &{};

-This is an empty agreement.
+This is an empty protocol.

-Next, let's try to design a difficult task that students need to accomplish ... homework.
+Next, let's design a difficult task that students need to accomplish ... homework.

 E.g: